 How do I get a copy of my degree being posted?

-Transcripts of Azusa Pacific University course work are available approximately six weeks after the completion of courses.
-Contact the Graduate Registrar at (626) 815-4570 for specific information.
+Transcripts of Azusa Pacific University coursework are available approximately six weeks after all degree requirements are met and all grades are entered.
+Contact the Student Services Center at (626) 815-2020 for specific information.
 Transcripts, diplomas, and/or verifications of degrees will not be released until all the student’s financial obligations to the university are met.